shahid3100/PRODIGY_ML_1/README.md

 # PRODIGY_ML_1

-Linear regression model to predict house prices based on their square footages.
+Linear regression model to predict house prices based on the square footages.

 ---